AP Was There: Charles Manson, followers convicted of murder

 All arose and walked out quietly after the verdicts — read one by one for each of the 27 counts — were finished.
 A score of sheriff’s deputies was in the packed 92-seat courtroom to maintain order.

 Deputy Dist.
 Atty.
-Vincent Bugliesi, the chief prosecutor, told newsmen he will seek the death penalty: “I don’t enjoy it, but it is necessary.”
+Vincent Bugliosi, the chief prosecutor, told newsmen he will seek the death penalty: “I don’t enjoy it, but it is necessary.”

 Of the verdict, he said: “I am very, very pleased, and the Los Angeles Police Department is very happy.
 We expected the verdict, but until the clerk reads the verdict you don’t know.”